Table of Contents

 ThousandFell also partners with EcoCart in order to empower their customers to make their orders carbon-neutral when they checkout.

 Simbly is a sustainable furniture brand that focuses on delivering design, sustainability, and accessible pricing, all while making their furniture in the USA.

 Simbly practices sustainability throughout their supply chain.
-They have a localized supply chain in the US and flat packing, which produces a significantly lower carbon footprint for shipping (as opposed to pre-assembled furniture).
-They also utilize certified wood in their furniture.
+They have a localised supply chain in the US and flat packing, which produces a significantly lower carbon footprint for shipping (as opposed to pre-assembled furniture).
+They also utilise certified wood in their furniture.

 They are members of the 1% For the Planet, which means they donate 1% of revenue to environmental causes.
 Simbly also has partnered with EcoCart, to offset the carbon footprint of each order on behalf of their customers.